Record employment lasted a decade

 Nationally, those who started in tourism and then got college degrees eventually attained a maximum annual salary of $125,400 by the time they were 50.
 Those starting in tourism and got no degree also did well – averaging $82,400.

 Tourism is one of the most accessible industries in which to work and boasts comparatively low barriers to entry.
-According to a Rand Corp. study, 4 in 10 workers where either unemployed or in school the year before coming to work in travel and tourism.
+According to a Rand Corp. study, 4 in 10 workers were either unemployed or in school the year before coming to work in travel and tourism.
 Nationally, 38 percent of all first jobs were in travel and tourism, double the proportion of any other industry.

-Working in tourism early in life builds important skills – customer service, communications, problem solving -- that lead to successful careers.
+Working in tourism early in life builds important skills – customer service, communications, problem solving – that lead to successful careers.

 Workers find the flexibility, hours, competitive wages and opportunities for upward mobility to be appealing factors that often lead to lifelong careers in travel.
 In 2017, one-fourth of tourism employees were earning more than $20 per hour; 12 percent made more than $35 per hour (compared to a 7 percent national average).